Mexico to regulate 370 illegal crossings on Guatemala border

 - AP FACT CHECK: Trump claims innocence in probe; wall myths WATCH

+“There are leaders in the caravan that are directing it, trying to burst into our country, but we will not allow any entry that is not orderly, safe and controlled by Mexican laws,” she said.

+Sanchez Cordero promised that migrants who present identity documents and apply for a transit, humanitarian or refugee visa would get a response within three days.

-In comments Monday, Sanchez Cordero also pledged additional immigration and enforcements agents at the 12 formal points of entry on the border.
+Sanchez Cordero also pledged additional immigration and enforcement agents at the 12 formal points of entry on the border.

-In October, caravans of Central American migrants faced off with Mexican police on the main border bridge, but then simply crossed the river to gain entry.